 McAfee WebAdvisor

-McAfee has been the tried and true standard for many years.
+McAfee has been the tried-and-true standard for many years.
 You likely won’t find anyone who hasn’t heard of this antivirus.

 If you don’t want to purchase an entire antivirus suite, that’s not a problem.
 You can download McAfee WebAdvisor for free.